truepilluk/kata-tennis-server/README.md

 \*_The rules for scoring tennis are provided [here](/TENNIS_RULES.md)_

+### Extension ideas

+If you complete the above features with time to spare, some additional features you may wish to have a go at implementing might be:

+- Validating request bodies
+- Counting the number of completed rallies in a game
+- Persistent data storage
+- Scoring across games & sets

 ## Useful commands

 The project has been configured with a couple of useful commands to help get you started: